Yakov5776/google_play/readme.md

 Download APK from Google Play or send API requests.

+This is an active fork of [NicknineTheEagle/google](https://github.com/NicknineTheEagle/google) with some added functionality and changes, including:
+- `-just` argument used to download just a specific file (apk, config, obb, or all)
+- what's new is included in app details
+- changed checkout argument from `-d` to `-c`
+- details for a specific version can be queried via `-d`

 ## tool examples

 Go [here](//accounts.google.com/embedded/setup/v2/android) in incognito mode and sign in with your Google Account.
 Then get authorization code (`oauth_token`) cookie from [browser&nbsp;storage][1].
 It should be valid for 10 minutes.
 Then exchange authorization code for refresh token (`aas_et`):